zhanglab/psamm/docs/commands.rst

 reaction ID, the flux of the varying reaction, and the flux of the reaction with the given ID.

-If the parameter ``--no-tfba`` is given, the thermodynamic constraints are not applied when considering whether reactions can take a non-zero flux.
-This is generally faster but less accurate as it allows thermodynamically infeasible loops to occur.
+If the parameter ``--loop-removal`` is given, additional constraints on the model can be imposed that remove internal flux loops.
+See the section on the :ref:`commands-fba` command for more information on this option.

 Random sparse network (``randomsparse``)
 ----------------------------------------